Update cookies preferences

 4.3.
 User Acceptance Testing (UAT) and Manual QA

 Automated testing cannot cover every scenario.
-A final layer of manual testing is still required.
+A final layer of manual testing is required:

 Phase 5: Deployment, Go-Live, and Contingency Planning

-This final phase orchestrates the transition from the fully tested staging environment to the live production environment.
-It is a high-stakes operation that demands meticulous planning, a clear sequence of operations, and a robust contingency plan in case of failure.
+This final phase orchestrates the transition to the live production environment.
+It demands meticulous planning, a clear sequence of operations, and a robust contingency plan.

 5.1.
 The Go-Live Deployment Plan